 - List of NIDs per PLMN ID identifying the non-public networks NG-RAN provides access to

-NOTE 2: It is assumed that an NG-RAN node supports broadcasting a total of twelve NIDs.
-Further details are defined in TS 38.331 [28].
+NOTE 2: It is assumed that an NG-RAN node supports broadcasting a total of twelve extensions to the PLMN ID e.g. NIDs.
+The NIDs are broadcasted in same IE as CAG Identifiers (see clause 5.30.2.2) i.e. NG-RAN does not differentiate between these, further details are defined in TS 38.331 [28].

 NOTE°3: The presence of a list of NIDs for a PLMN ID indicates that the related PLMN ID and NIDs identify SNPNs.